-Clark County:
+Clark County: Limit Crashes to 305

-Washoe County:
+Washoe County: Limit Crashes to 100

-Statewide:
+Statewide: Limit Crashes to 638

-NHP Activities for FFY 21 Designed to Achieve Crash Reduction Goals
+NHP Activities for FFY 22 Designed to Achieve Crash Reduction Goals

 NHP achieves its goals by engaging in a number of different enforcement events during the course of the year.
 These activities address crash reduction through the enforcement of safe driving behaviors of both truck drivers and passenger cars around large trucks, as well inspections to ensure unsafe vehicles, drivers or companies are not operating in Nevada.